Police currently searching for Gabby Petito’s fiancé at Carlton Reserve

 Most recently, Laundrie has been named a person of interest in the disappearance of 22-year-old Gabby Petito, who has been missing since late August.
 Petito was last seen documenting a road trip with Laundrie across the country, with recent stops in Utah and Wyoming.

-Within Utah, they traveled to Bryce Canyon, Canyonlands, and Arches national parks before traveling to Moab on August 13.
+Within Utah, they traveled to Bryce Canyon, Canyonlands, and Arches National Park before traveling to Moab on August 13.
 On August 24, they checked out of a hotel in Salt Lake City.
 The next day, Petito’s family says they received a final call from her saying she was in Grand Teton, Wyoming.
-Although Petito was last seen in Salt Lake City, a new tip from a couple camping in the area believes they spotted Petito and Laundrie in Grand Teton.
+Although Petito was last seen in Salt Lake City, a new tip from a couple camping in the area says they spotted Petito and Laundrie in Grand Teton National Park.

-Laundrie returned back to Florida on September 1 with the van the couple was traveling in, but without Petito.
+Laundrie returned back to Florida on September 1 with the white Ford Transit van the couple was traveling in, but without Petito.

-“We have no information that a crime occurred here in North Port,” North Port Police say.
+“We have no information that a crime occurred here in North Port,” police say.

 “As a father, I can imagine the pain and suffering Gabby’s family is going through,” says North Port Police Chief Todd Garrison.
 “We are pleading with anyone, including Brian, to share information with us on her whereabouts in the past few weeks.
 The lack of information from Brian is hindering this investigation.
 The answers will eventually come out.
 We will help find Gabby and we will help find anyone who may be involved in her disappearance.”